roycehoe/slidev-clean-code/slides.md

 Dictionaries are opaque data structures!

-Other languages deal with this problem through the use of:
+Other languages deal with this problem with:
  - Structs (C, Golang)
  - Interfaces (Typescript)
  - Classes (Java)

 ---
+transition: slide-left
 level: 2
 ---